chebincarl/hexo/source/_posts/Reflection-Probe（2）.md

 ---
 layout: title
-title: Reflection Probes（2）
+title: Reflection Probe（2）
 date: 2019-05-11 11:51:22
 categories: Unity
 tags: 官方文档
 ---
 思考并回答以下问题：
-1.
+1.如何使用Reflection Probe？

 <!--more-->

 You can add the Reflection Probe component to any object in a Scene but it’s standard to add each probe to a separate empty GameObject.

 The usual workflow is:

 Create a new empty GameObject (menu: GameObject > Create Empty) and then add the Reflection Probe component to it (menu: Component > Rendering > Reflection Probe).
 Alternatively, if you already have a probe in the scene you will probably find it easier to duplicate that instead (menu: Edit > Duplicate).